nvaccess/nvda/user_docs/en/userGuide.md

 In this combo box, you will find braille tables for different languages, braille standards and grades.
 The chosen table will be used to translate text into braille to be presented on your braille display.
 You can move from braille table to braille table in the list by using the arrow keys.
+If you select "Automatic", the table will be selected according with NVDA's current language.

 ##### Input Table {#BrailleSettingsInputTable}